Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Plains forecast update for March 27

 The month of March is part of the spring severe weather season, and I am always on alert for opportunities.
-Although I chase frequently in the Midwest this time of year, I've never actually embarked on a Great Plains storm chasing expedition during the month of March.
+Although I travel frequently in the Midwest this time of year, I've never actually embarked on a Great Plains storm photography expedition during the month of March.
 I usually don't plan on it, for two main reasons.
 One, March setups are less climatologically favored for good tornado days - most have multiple failure modes (things that can go wrong) compared to peak-season.
-Two, and more importantly for me, with a limited number of Plains chase days (roughly 10 or so) in my budget each year, I'm very hesitant to use those days early on during a time when few setups work out well.
-Chase dollars go much further in the tornado department in late April through early June, and without unlimited days at my disposal, I must pick and choose.
-I never rule out a March Plains chase trip (look up March 13, 1990 for one reason why), but my bar is *very* high for a March day to steal away a peak season-earmarked day.
+Two, and more importantly for me, with a limited number of Plains trips (roughly 10 or so) in my budget each year, I'm very hesitant to use those days early on during a time when few setups work out well.
+Event dollars go much further in the tornado department in late April through early June, and without unlimited days at my disposal, I must pick and choose.
+I never rule out a March Plains storm photography expedition (look up March 13, 1990 for one reason why), but my bar is *very* high for a March day to steal away a peak season-earmarked day.

 And so, it is mainly for these reasons that I didn't go for Oklahoma on Sunday the 26th and won't either for the Texas panhandle tomorrow the 28th.
 Both are respectable setups, with many of the right ingredients in place - but both with big caveats.
 Sunday's problem was insufficient moisture, Tuesday's looks to be early-day convection fouling much of the target area.
 Not to mention, tomorrow's target distance is a big one.
 At more than 11 hours away, it would require two of my budgeted Plains days and at least one overnight stay.
 Again, I'm not against a March chase if the setup is right, but in my opinion this doesn't appear to be that at this stage.
 It could change for the better in 24 hours, but I *have* to make the call now - and that call is "no".